-Each student is assigned a locker at the beginning of the school year and may not change his/her locker assignment without permission from the Principal.
+Each student is assigned a locker at the beginning of the school year and may not change his/her locker assignment without permission from the principal.
 Your locker has a combination lock with a combination known only to you and your locker partner if you are assigned one.
-You must not share your locker combination with anyone other than your locker partner.
+You must not share your locker combination with others.
 You will not be assigned a new locker because someone else knows your combination.
 You are to keep materials, books, supplies, and equipment locked in your locker at all times when they are not in use.
 The locking mechanism on your locker must not be altered or prevented from working in any way.